 Around 87% of Texas election workers are older than 60, and the average age of a poll worker in Travis County, for example, is 72.
-This means that our polls are staffed by those most at risk of serious complications from COVID-19, which creates a challenge for the July 14 runoffs in Texas.
+This means that our polls are staffed by those most at risk of serious complications from COVID-19, which creates a challenge for elections in Texas.

 We’ve already seen how the coronavirus pandemic can impact voting in our state and around the country.
 On March 3, some election workers in Travis County stayed home due to coronavirus fears, which delayed polling locations from opening — before the lockdowns even began.
 In Milwaukee, lack of poll workers meant that there were only five polling places for the entire city.
 Across the country, states like South Carolina, Alaska, West Virginia, and many others are facing poll worker shortages in their elections.
 And in Georgia, we saw how excessively long lines and confusion affected mostly minority neighborhoods.

 That’s where young people come in.
 If our elderly neighbors understandably don’t feel safe working the polls, it’s up to us to fill the gap.
 To avoid poll worker shortages and protect our neighbors most vulnerable to COVID-19, we need to step up to the plate.